roshanpawar17/install-nvm-npm/README.md

-# How to install NVM :
+# How to install NVM On ubuntu :

 https://tecadmin.net/how-to-install-nvm-on-ubuntu-20-04/